khaleed2002/store-front-backend/README.md

 1- npm run build
 2- node dist/server.js

+#### ports
+you can configure database port and server port from .env file
 ## important
+ to run project you should:
+ npm install( to install all needed packages) !important
- to run project you should create .env file with these parameters
+ ### create .env file with these parameters
 - DB_NAME=store_front_backend
 - DB_NAME_TEST=store_front_backend_test
 - DB_PASSWORD=